xind14/reading-notes/code-401/Class04.md

 Consider the following quote from the article linked above:

-“[Adult learners] are deeply involved not only in planning but also in evaluating their learning, as they know what knowledge they want to acquire.”
+“[Adult learners] demand that their learning is relevant to their real life issues, problems, and tasks, and that their education will boost their performance levels and help them live their lives in a better, and more satisfying way.”

-In other words, you should continuously evaluate your learning, and your learning journal is an excellent way to keep track of that.
-How do you see yourself planning and evaluating your learning?
-What details will you record and/or measure?
-How often will you evaluate what you want to learn?
+In other words, understanding your motivation for learning contributes to the effectiveness of your learning, and your learning journal is a place to explore those thoughts.
+What are your motivations for learning?

-- I like the way I am detailing my learning now.
-I think my notes and how much I put into them already kind of shows a learning plan where I list resources that I can use throughout my learning that I can always come back to.
-The way my notes are organized also details topics I do not understand and I can always refer back to those in that future.
-I think I need to start making goals to evaluate my learning and then for each learning journal reflection assignment I can assess whether I've met them or need more improvement.
-For now, I really want to understand the topics introduced in python first like different syntax.
+- Right now I want to learn out of embarrassment.
+I don't feel like I'm learning anything and I want to move away from this frustration of not knowing.
+I also want to move away from being a copy and paste coder which I get is normal when first learning, like getting ideas and sample solutions and I just feel like I rely on external resources so much that I'm not understanding what I'm doing

 ## Career 4 - Career Coaching Workshop I Prep Resume Review